goharbor/harbor/docs/user_guide.md

 * Manage your projects.
 * Manage members of a project.
+* Replicate projects to a remote registry.
 * Search projects and repositories.
-* Manage Harbor system if you are the system administrator.
+* Manage Harbor system if you are the system administrator:
+ + Manage users.
+ + Manage targets.
+ + Manage policies.
 * Pull and push images using Docker client.
+* Delete repositories.

 ##Role Based Access Control